sethks/RMPresearch/README.md

 ## Conclusion
 Using more SQL searches I found that there are over 500 combined professors in each of these departments; around 230 for Writing and 280 for Languages, while the most popular major at BU, Business, has only about 100 professors.
-This could mean a plethora of things but a conclusion that I came to was that BU has a vast amount of courses in Writing because of how many courses and topics BU offer in Writing specifically.
-To my knowledge, going through a Business or Computer Science major is quite simple and linear with not many extra curricular courses offering anything towards your graduation.
-It makes sense that there would be less professors for these two majors compared to Writing.
-As for Languages having the most unique amount of professors at BU...
+The trend that became clear was that the Writing and Language departments have much more thorough reviews on **EACH** professor in their respective departments.
+The average review count for a professor in either Writing or the Languages department was 15 and 14 respectively, while for business it was only 11.
+Overall, each professor in the Writing and Languages department get more reviews per professor **and** have much less professors with zero reviews.